 'Frank’s exploring different vibes completely on this album,' says his trusted producer, Malay.

-Frank Ocean promised to deliver an album and zine by 31 July 2015 (what would have been a full three years since the release of his full-length debut, Channel Orange, in July 2012).
-I'm not great at maths, but by my calculations it's now 273rd July, and still no new Frank.
-People are getting delirious -- tweeting at the singer incessantly, "leaking" material, The Fader even went through the source code comprising Ocean's website in search of clues -- finding only that a merch section had been added.
+Frank Ocean promised to deliver an album and zine by July 31, 2015 (what would have been a full three years since the release of his full-length debut, Channel Orange, in July 2012).
+I'm not great at math, but by my calculations it's now July 273rd, and still no new Frank.
+People are getting delirious -- tweeting at the singer incessantly, "leaking" material, The Fader even went through the source code comprising Ocean's website in search of clues.
 Fortunately, Frank's collaborator, Grammy-winning producer Malay, has revealed some new, actual, information about the reclusive artist and his long overdue sophomore effort.

-Malay, aka James Ho, spoke out about Frank after another of his efforts, Zayn Malik's Mind of Mine, had been released.
-Since wrapping the ex-One Directioner's debut solo album -- one that was recorded partly in a tent -- his focus is back on Frank's follow-up, which is a "decidedly more relaxed" effort, the producer told Pitchfork.
-"A lot of the stuff on this new album was done with a handheld mic sitting in the control room," he continued.
+Pitchfork caught up with Malay, aka James Ho, now that another of his efforts, Zayn Malik's Mind of Mine has been released.
+Since wrapping the ex-One Directioner's debut solo album -- one that was recorded partly in a tent -- his focus is back on Frank's follow-up, a "decidedly more relaxed" effort.
+"A lot of the stuff on this new album was done with a handheld mic sitting in the control room," said Malay.
 "Frank's exploring different vibes completely on this album.
 I wouldn't say it's vocally looser but just his mentality; it doesn't seem as meticulous at certain times."

 As to when Ocean's record will actually arrive?
 "I always tell people: When he's ready, the world is gonna get it.
 It could be tomorrow… well not tomorrow but maybe a month," said Malay.
 "We've all been working hard.
 He's been working super hard.
 I feel like he's working harder than he's ever worked in his life.
 I'm excited for everyone to hear it.
 I think people are going to be pleasantly surprised, for sure."